robfatland/nexus/data/api.md

 In the course of building this example oceanography data system, questions do come up.
 This section is the accumulator; so write more documentation on/as/for....

+- Very important: An API should be self-documenting and this is not done yet here
+- Let's cover all the bases we hit in the abstract (see below)
 - I seem to be testing using localhost:7071 on my laptop that forwards to the VM
     - What port on the VM?
 Also 7071?
 How do I find this?
 What about the other port in VSCode?
     - I do not believe so verify that port forwarding is used by VSCode itself